gustavo1902/Python/README.md

-# Estutando a linguagem Python, com o Google Colab
+# Estutando a linguagem Python